mubaidr/ForgetThatPage/README.md

 Same as Chrome version

 ## Incoming features
-- Delete search history if possible
+* Delete search history if possible
-- Adapt icon to dark themes if possible
+* Adapt icon to dark themes if possible
-- Better design
+* Better design
-- More languages supported
+* More languages supported

 ## Versioning
 ### Version 1.5.0 - Work In Progress
-- Options page.
+* Options page.
 By default everything is deleted, it allows the user not to delete cookies and/or sessionStorage and/or localStorage.
+* Added Vietnamese and Norwegian (translation from Gengo)

 ### Version 1.4.0 - 09/10/2016
-- Delete cookies
+* Delete cookies
-- Added Hindi, Bengali (Thanks to DreaMzZ), Afrikaans (Thanks to Grimmjow|LIVE)
+* Added Hindi, Bengali (Thanks to DreaMzZ), Afrikaans (Thanks to Grimmjow|LIVE)

 ### Version 1.3.1 - 06/10/2016
-- Same version number for Chrome, Firefox and Opera
+* Same version number for Chrome, Firefox and Opera
-- Added Japanese and Chinese for all versions
+* Added Japanese and Chinese for all versions

 ### Opera version - Available since 05/10/2016 !
-- Same as Chrome version (Opera is based on Chromium and accepts Chrome extensions)
+* Same as Chrome version (Opera is based on Chromium and accepts Chrome extensions)
-- Added Chinese
+* Added Chinese

 ### Version 1.3.0.2 for Firefox - 05/10/2016
-- Slightly better CSS
+* Slightly better CSS

 ### Version 1.3.0.1 for Firefox - 04/10/2016
-- Design changes for Firefox (Note : old CSS seems OK for Firefox 51+)
+* Design changes for Firefox (Note : old CSS seems OK for Firefox 51+)
-- Added Chinese
+* Added Chinese

 ### Firefox version - Available since 03/10/2016 !
-- Converting Chrome v1.3.0 to Firefox
+* Converting Chrome v1.3.0 to Firefox

 ### Version 1.3.0 - 03/10/2016
-- Delete local storage
+* Delete local storage
-- Delete session storage
+* Delete session storage
-- Popup closes after 1.5 seconds
+* Popup closes after 1.5 seconds
-- Small design changes
+* Small design changes
-- Added Swedish, Serbian, Welsh, Slovak, Hungarian, Czech, Finnish, Tagalog, Russian
+* Added Swedish, Serbian, Welsh, Slovak, Hungarian, Czech, Finnish, Tagalog, Russian
-- Corrected German, Italian
+* Corrected German, Italian

 <b> Thanks to all Reddit translators for their help</b>